lyqht/intro-to-svg-slides/README.md

 Slides are built with [Slidev](https://github.com/slidevjs/slidev), with the [Penguin](https://github.com/alvarosaburido/slidev-theme-penguin) theme which I have slightly modified.

+[An article has been published](https://esteetey.dev/introduction-to-svg) to incorporate feedback from the session and for more people to learn about SVG.

 ---

 ## SVG Element Basics Cheatsheet